MasroorRehan2003/mlopsclassactivity3/README.md

 The goal is to automate an ML workflow using **GitHub Actions** — from preprocessing to training, evaluation, and containerization.

 ---
+# Triggered CI workflow on 12 Nov 2025

 ## 🎯 Learning Objectives